enzk0/obsidian-notes/3rd Year 2nd Sem/3rd 2nd/PHILO 25/8 - Consolidated Mod 8.md

 | Consistency with other Fields                     | - Fundamental claims must not contradict on the well-established knowledge in other fields such as science, history, psychology, and archeology<br>- If claims contradict with the established fields, the religions must be re-evaluated |
 | Reasonable Answers to Fundamental Human Questions | - Religion must be able to answer fundamental human questions:<br>     - Who am I?<br>	 - Why am I here?<br>	 - The Nature of Reality<br>	 - The Problem of Human Condition<br>	 - Afterlife                                              |
 | Existential Plausibility                          | - People must be able to live based on the fundamental beliefs of the religion.<br>- These beliefs must not be borrowed from an other religion                                                                                            |
+# My Insights
+---
+Now this is the topic that strike me hard the most, and where I really get to learn on what I feel about religion right now and in my place of understanding.
+As before, I always use the word Atheism whenever someone asks me about what religion I believe in.
+But I truly did misunderstand the meaning of Atheism as these kinds of people truly reject and deny any religion at all.
+The right word that I should use was that I am "Agnostic", as I somehow kind of understand other people belief but I also don't kind of believe on what they preach.
+I'm more into terms with distancing myself with religion but not in a way that I would deny or reject them.
+By doing this, I think that I could navigate myself through the various religions and beliefs this world has to offer, and it truly keeps me being an open-minded person.